Philae obelisk: Description

 The obelisk was originally one of a pair that stood at the east pylon of the temple of Isis at Philae.
 The other obelisk of the pair was broken into pieces in antiquity.
 The surviving obelisk consists of a long shaft, topped by a pyramidion and a rectangular base.
 The bottom of the shaft is a modern restoration.
 Including the modern base, it stands roughly seven metres tall.
 There are two inscriptions: a hieroglyphic text on the shaft and a Greek text on the base.
-An additional painted Greek text on the base was observed in 1815, but has now been lost due to weathering.
+The first half of the Greek text was only painted in red colour and is no longer visible, the second half was inscribed.
 The inscriptions are published in the Corpus of Ptolemaic Inscriptions as number 424.
+The text on the shaft can be dated to 131–124 BC; the Greek inscription on the base is slightly younger and is dated to the years 124–117 BC.

-The inscriptions record a petition by the Egyptian priests at Philae and the favourable response by Ptolemy VIII Euergetes and queens Cleopatra II and Cleopatra III, who reigned together from 144-132 BC and again from 126-116 BC.
-The priests sought financial aid to help them deal with the large numbers of pilgrims visiting their sanctuary and the king and queens granted the sanctuary a tax exemption.
-The inscriptions deal with the same subject matter, but they are not a direct translation of one another.
+The inscriptions on the base record a petition by the Egyptian priests at Philae and the favourable response by Ptolemy VIII Euergetes and queens Cleopatra II and Cleopatra III, who reigned together from 144-132 BC and again from 126-116 BC.
+The priests complained about the financial burden resulting from the large numbers of royal functionaries visiting their sanctuary.
+The king and queens approved the request and instructed the governor to stop having the temple service the state officials.